XuetingDeng/CS686-Packer-Terraform/README.md

-# CS686 Packer & Terraform Project
+# Homework10: Multi-OS EC2 Configuration with Ansible

 ##  Description of the Project